EvitaKnits/stitch-space/README.md

 ![Notifications Dropdown](documentation/notificationsdropdown.png)

 -   **My Stitch Space Page**: this serves as your personal artist portfolio.
-The side bar gives an overview of you and the main part of the page is dedicated to displaying your artworks.
+The sidebar gives an overview of you and the main part of the page is dedicated to displaying your artwork.
 There is a mini-navigation bar at the top to allow users to view all your pieces or just the pieces of each craft at a time.

 ![My Stitch Space Page](documentation/myss.png)

--   **Followers/Following Sections**: the buttons in the profile side bar allow you to view the users following this artist, or the users this artist is following.
+-   **Followers/Following Sections**: the buttons in the profile sidebar allow you to view the users following this artist, or the users this artist is following.

 ![Followers Section](documentation/myssfollowers.png)
 ![Following Section](documentation/myssfollowing.png)